-Did The U.S. Threaten Ecuador Over A Breastfeeding Resolution?
+Trump Administration Denies Threatening Ecuador Over A Breastfeeding Resolution

 The tension over the breastfeeding resolution came to a head in Geneva in May, when the decision-making body of the World Health Organization held its annual meeting for government officials and other stakeholders to discuss a range of health policy issues.

-The Times story, from reporter Andrew Jacobs, details how what was initially thought to be a non-controversial resolution, aimed at promoting breastfeeding, allegedly resulted in the U.S. making threats to cut trade and withdraw some military aid from Ecuador.
+The Times story, from reporter Andrew Jacobs, details how what was initially thought to be a noncontroversial resolution, aimed at promoting breastfeeding, allegedly resulted in the U.S. making threats to cut trade and withdraw some military aid from Ecuador.

 The resolution "was pretty straightforward, it wasn't a real policy reach," Elizabeth Zehner, the director for Helen Keller International's Assessment & Research on Child Feeding project, told NPR in an interview.
-She attended the meeting, and said the resolution "was really just reaffirming policies that are already in place and calling on countries to implement them."
+She attended the meeting and said the resolution "was really just reaffirming policies that are already in place and calling on countries to implement them."

 Ecuador was the country that initially planned to introduce the resolution — until it suddenly backed out.
 "It was supposed to go to the floor, and then Ecuador pulled it and it was very confusing," said Zehner, adding that other countries were approached about putting it forward but refused, apparently because they were scared.